 Advancing in age brings about many changes and these changes can affect virtually every part of life.
 Many times, these changes can also prompt the need for seniors to receive extra assistance getting through a normal daily routine.
-It is easy to recognize the problem of seniors being unable to complete the vital “Activities of Daily Living” (ADLs) because these include attending to our most basic needs.
+It is easy to recognize the problem of seniors being unable to complete the vital “Activities of Daily Living” (ADLs), including personal care, because these include attending to our most basic needs.

 But many times, we don’t look past that.
 In reality, the inability to perform ADLs can also have a harmful emotional impact on aging seniors.
 The inability to complete routine ADLs without assistance may cause seniors to feel helpless, or even damage their self esteem.
 However, in-home care can provide invaluable assistance for elderly seniors who are struggling with ADLs, while also fostering a sense of friendship and positivity.

 Personal Care for the Elderly

 “Personal care” refers specifically to support and/or supervision with ADLs.
 Our licensed in-home care professionals provide personal care support with ADLs—each of which play a vital role in maintaining a healthy and fulfilling lifestyle for seniors in need.
 The six major ADLs are: